saikarthikp9/ckanext-customizer/README.md

 # ckanext-customizer

+This CKAN extension provides a way to customize CKAN components (mostly visual) using environment variables.
+This makes production deployments a breeze.

+## Features

+- change name of terms (english only): "organization" and "group"
+- add custom helper texts for organization and group
+- (optional) remove social media
+- (optional) remove the language selection

-**TODO:** Put a description of your extension here:  What does it do?
-What features does it have?
-Consider including some screenshots or embedding a video!
+**TODO:** include some screenshots or embedding a video!

 ## Requirements